-The following is a brief summary of the Plan.
-This summary is qualified in its entirety by reference to the text of the Plan, a copy of which is attached as Appendix A to this Proxy Statement.
+The following is a brief summary of the 2018 Plan, as amended.
+This summary is qualified in its entirety by reference to the text of the 2018 Plan, a copy of which is attached as Appendix A to this proxy statement.

-Summary of Material Features of our Plan.
+Summary of Material Features of the 2018 Plan

 Eligibility.
-The Plan allows us, under the direction of our Compensation Committee, to make grants of stock options, restricted and unrestricted stock awards and other stock-based awards to employees, consultants and directors who, in the opinion of the Compensation Committee, are in a position to make a significant contribution to our long-term success.
-All employees, directors and consultants of the Company and its affiliates are eligible to participate in the Plan.
-As of March 31, 2018, there were approximately 29 employees and directors eligible to participate in the Plan.
+The 2018 Plan allows us, under the direction of our Compensation Committee, to make grants of stock options, restricted and unrestricted stock awards and other stock-based awards to employees, consultants and directors who, in the opinion of the Board of Directors and/or Compensation Committee, are in a position to make a significant contribution to our long-term success.
+All employees, directors and consultants of the Company and its affiliates are eligible to participate in the 2018 Plan.
+As of March 28, 2023, there were approximately 43 individuals eligible to participate in the 2018 Plan.

 Shares Available for Issuance.
-The Plan provides for the issuance of up to 1,300,000 shares of our common stock, plus the shares to be added pursuant to the Evergreen Provision and a number of additional shares (which shall be no more than 700,000 in total) available to be issued to the extent that awards outstanding under the 2014 Plan or 2006 Plan are cancelled or expire on or after the date of the annual meeting of stockholders.
-Generally, shares of common stock reserved for awards under the Plan that lapse or are canceled (other than by exercise) will be added back to the share reserve available for future awards.
+The 2018 Plan provides for the issuance of up to 66,830 shares of our common stock remaining available for issuance as of March 28, 2023, plus the shares to be added in the future pursuant to the annual increase and a number of additional shares (which shall be no more than 16,135 in total) available to be issued to the extent that awards outstanding under the 2014 Plan or 2006 Plan are canceled or expire on or after the date of the Annual Meeting.
+If this Proposal 2 is approved by our stockholders, the 2018 Plan will provide for the issuance of up to 500,000 additional shares.
+Generally, shares of common stock reserved for awards under the 2018 Plan that lapse or are canceled (other than by exercise)

+will be added back to the share reserve available for future awards.
 However, shares of common stock tendered in payment for an award or shares of common stock withheld for taxes are not available again for future awards.
-In addition, Shares repurchased by the Company with the proceeds of the option exercise price may not be reissued under the Plan.
+In addition, shares repurchased by the Company with the proceeds of the option exercise price may not be reissued under the 2018 Plan.

 Stock Options.
-Stock options granted under the Plan may either be incentive stock options, which are intended to satisfy the requirements of Section 422 of the Code, or non-qualified stock options, which are not intended to meet those requirements.
-Incentive Stock Options may be granted to U.S. employees of the Company and its affiliates.
+Stock options granted under the 2018 Plan may either be incentive stock options, which are intended to satisfy the requirements of Section 422 of the Internal Revenue Code, or non-qualified stock options, which are not intended to meet those requirements.
+Incentive stock options may be granted to U.S. employees of the Company and its affiliates.
 Non-qualified options may be granted to U.S. and Canadian employees, directors and consultants of the Company and its affiliates and the term of the option may not be longer than ten years.
 The exercise price of a stock option may not be less than 100% of the fair market value of our common stock on the date of grant.
-If an incentive stock option is granted to an individual who owns more than 10% of the combined voting power of all classes of our capital stock, the exercise price may not be less than 110% of the fair market value of our common stock on the date of grant and the term of the option may not be longer than five years.
+If an incentive stock, the exercise price may not be less than 110% of the fair market value of our common stock on the date of grant and the term of the option may not be less than 110% of the fair market value of our common stock on the date of grant and the term of the option may not be less than 100% of stock option.